Xilinx/Vitis_Libraries/docs/guide_L2/engines/CFBlackScholesMerton.rst

     [bash]$ ./bsm_test ./xclbin/bsm_kernel.hw.u200.xclbin 4194304

 This achieves around 203 million options per second, which is approximately 8.9GB/s of data transferred.
-This is about half of the theoretical DDR bandwith, but around 80% of that achieved by the 'xbutil validate' DDR bandwidth test.
+This is about half of the theoretical DDR bandwidth, but around 80% of that achieved by the 'xbutil validate' DDR bandwidth test.
 This can be taken as a more realistic target as it includes any platform overhead which is also incurred in the BSM solver.

 .. toctree::
    :maxdepth: 1